1 Company information

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is possible that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of any component accounted for as a separate asset is derecognised when replaced.
 All other repairs and maintenance are charged to profit or loss during the reporting period in which they are incurred.

-On transition to Ind AS, the Company had elected to continue with the carrying value of all of its property, plant and equipment as at 1 April 2016 measured as per the previous GAAP and use that carrying value as the deemed cost of these assets.
+property, plant and equipment as at 1 April 2016 measured as per the previous GAAP and use that carrying value as the deemed cost of these assets.

-Schedule II to the Companies Act, 2013 prescribes useful lives for property, plant and equipment and allows Companies to use higher/lower useful lives and residual values if such useful lives and residual values can be technically supported and justification for difference is disclosed in the financial statements.
+Schedule II to the Companies Act, 2013 prescribes useful lives for property, plant and equipment and allows companies to use higher/lower useful lives and residual values if such useful lives and residual values can be technically supported and justification for difference is disclosed in the financial statements.
 The management believes that the depreciation rates currently used fairly reflect its estimate of the useful lives and residual values of property, plant and equipment.

-Depreciation/ amortisation on Property plant and equipment has been provided on the straight-line method as per the useful life assessed based on technical advice, taking into account the nature of the asset, the estimated use of the asset on the basis of management's best estimation of getting economic benefits from those class of assets.
+Depreciation/amortisation on Property plant and equipment has been provided on the straight-line method as per the useful life assessed based on technical advice, taking into account the nature of the asset, the estimated use of the asset on the basis of management's best estimation of getting economic benefits from those class of assets.
 Depreciation is calculated pro-rata from the date of addition or upto the date of disposal as the case may be.

 The Company uses its external technical expertise along with historical and industry trends for arriving at the economic life of an asset.